Making the most of manager self-service: six tips

 1. Sell the benefits

-Your managers need an answer to the question “What’s in it for me?”
-That answer might include more accurate data, faster HR transactions and people processes, less administrative input from HR staff, more informed real-time decisions (such as last-minute scheduling changes), automatic alerts that prompt them to take timely action, and generally lower costs of HR activities.
+Clearly outline how it enhances their daily operations, such as more accurate data, faster HR transactions, and people processes, less administrative input from HR staff, more informed real-time decisions (such as last-minute scheduling changes), automatic alerts that prompt them to take timely action, and generally lower costs of HR activities.

-Recommended reading: get your employees engaged with your manager self service module using these six steps to HRMS self-service success.
+Recommended reading: get your employees engaged with your manager self-service module using these six steps to HRMS self-service success.

 2. Prove the benefits